 Fire evacuation training among all staff is a standard requirement, which obliges employees to participate.
 The training process consists of the following:

-An exercise carried out for everyone to practice in a regular basis, as mandated by the Building Fire Safety Regulation
+- An exercise carried out for everyone to practice on a regular basis, as mandated by the Building Fire Safety Regulation

 Essential Steps For Fire Response